Urbanus: Film career

-Urbanus starred in three films: Hector (1987), Koko Flanel (1990) and Seventh Heaven (1993).
+Urbanus starred in three films: Hector (1987), Koko Flanel (1990) and De Zevende Hemel.
 The two first films were the leaders in the Flemish box offices for many years.
 His first movie, Hector, directed by Stijn Coninx, won the 1988 international comedy film festival in Chamrousse, France.
 He also was named best actor by Radio France and Dauphiné Libéré.
 Seventh Heaven was a box office bomb.
 In Flanders and the Netherlands Urbanus is well-known and very popular since 1974.
 Although he is most famous as a comedian, some of his songs became hits, such as Bakske vol met stro (1979), Madammen met een bontjas (1980) and Hittentit (1982).
 Urbanus lent his voice to the Flemish versions of the Pixar movies, Cars and Cars 2, where he was the voice of the character Mater.

+In 2019 the animated movie Urbanus: De Vuilnisheld released in theaters.
+This movie was based on the comics series about a childlike version of Urbanus himself.
+It is an original story and not based on any of the comic issues.
+Urbanus co-wrote the movie and also voiced his movie counterpart.

 Comics career

 Urbanus is script writer of a comics series about a childlike version of himself, Urbanus, which debuted in 1982.
 The series is drawn by Willy Linthout and from the third story on, Urbanus started providing the scenarios.
-The comic strip managed to become the longest-running series in the celebrity-inspired genre and new albums are still published to this day.
+The comic strip managed to become the longest-running series in the celebrity-inspired genre.In 2022, after 40 years and 201 albums, it was decided to stop the comic series.
 The comics also sell well in the Netherlands.

 Urbanus also writes the gags for the satirical comic De Geverniste Vernepelingskes (1998), which pokes fun at several Flemish celebrities.
 It was first drawn by Jan Bosschaert, then Dirk Stallaert and finally Steven Dupré.
 Urbanus also writes gags for the children's comics Plankgas en Plastronneke (2004–2008) and Mieleke Melleke Mol (since 2003), both drawn by Dirk Stallaert.

 Urbanus has also drawn some gag comics himself.
 He also illustrated many of his own album covers.